fitecluborg/docker/experimental/vlan-networks.md

 # they are intentionally filtered by Linux for additional isolation.
 ```

 The drivers also support the `--internal` flag that will completely isolate containers on a network from any communications external to that network.
-Since network isolation is tightly coupled to the network's parent interface the result of leaving the `-o parent=` option off of a network create is the exact same as the `--internal` option.
-If the parent interface is not specified or the `--internal` flag is used, a netlink type `dummy` parent interface is created for the user and used as the parent interface effectively isolating the network completely.
+Since network isolation is tightly coupled to the network's parent interface the result of leaving the `-o parent=` option off a network create is exactly the same as the `--internal` option.
+If the parent interface is not specified or the `--internal` flag is used, a netlink type `dummy` parent interface is created for the user and used as the parent interface, effectively isolating the network completely.

 The following two `docker network create` examples result in identical networks that you can attach container to: